 Infura is a Web3 backend and Infrastructure-as-a-Service (IaaS) provider that offers a range of services and tools for blockchain developers.
 This includes the Infura API (Application Programming Interface) suite.
 The flagship Infura Ethereum API is at the heart of the Infura Web3 service.
 However, connectivity with both the InterPlanetary File System (IPFS) and Filecoin are in the pipeline.
 That being said, some Infura alternatives currently offer broader cross-chain connectivity.
-Despite Ethereum being the number-one programmable blockchain for launching decentralized applications (dApps), many blockchain developers are now looking elsewhere for Infura alternatives.
-This coincides with the rise in popularity of Binance Smart Chain (BSC) and Polygon Network (previously Matic Network).
+Despite the Ethereum chain being the number-one programmable blockchain for launching decentralized applications (dApps), many blockchain developers are now looking elsewhere for Infura alternatives.
+This coincides with the rise in popularity of Binance Chain (BNB Smart Chain [BSC]) and the Polygon chain network (previously Matic network).

 In this article, we’re going to look closer at the Infura blockchain development suite.
 Plus, we’ll explore the roles of blockchain nodes and the Infura Ethereum API.
 Also, we’ll discuss Infura alternatives and how you can connect to Ethereum, Binance Smart Chain (BSC), and Polygon/Matic nodes!